-In the limit of a large network size ($N\rightarrow \infty$), we apply the framework of dynamical mean-field theory (DMFT) to reduce the high-dimensional system to an effective single-unit description.
+In the limit of a large network size ($N\rightarrow \infty$), we apply the framework of dynamical mean-field theory to reduce the high-dimensional system to an effective single-unit description.
 Under DMFT, the dynamics of a representative neuron are governed by the following stochastic differential equation:

 where $\eta(t)$ is a Gaussian random process of zero mean that encapsulates the cumulative effect of the recurrent inputs from the rest of the network.
-This mean-field process can also be derived by applying the cavity method in a self-consistent way~\cite{Zou-2024}.
-In the original network, the input current to neuron $i$ is given by $\sum_j J_{ij} \phi(x_j(t))$.
-Since the weights $J_{ij}$ are drawn independently from a Gaussian distribution, independent of neural activity as well, the total input can be approximated as a Gaussian random variable due to the central limit theorem.
-Crucially, the effective noise $\eta(t)$ is not white, but temporally correlated.
 The second-order statistics are thus determined self-consistently by the network's own dynamics:

-where $C_{tt'}$ is the autocorrelation function.
-The DMFT becomes closed and self-consistent by linking this correlation structure of the effective input noise $\eta(t)$ to the nonlinear activity of the neuron through:

-which means that the noise $\eta(t)$, although modeled as an external Gaussian field in the reduced mean-field description, actually emerges from the collective activity of the network itself.

-To further characterize the system's dynamics, we introduce the autocorrelation function of the raw neural activity: